Chronic traumatic encephalopathy: History

 CTE was originally studied in boxers in the 1920s as "punch-drunk syndrome."
-Punch-drunk syndrome was first described in 1928 by a forensic pathologist, Dr. Harrison Stanford Martland, who was the chief medical examiner of Essex County in Newark, New Jersey, in a Journal of the American Medical Association article, in which he noted the tremors, slowed movement, confusion and speech problems typical of the condition.
+The punch-drunk syndrome was first described in 1928 by a forensic pathologist, Harrison Stanford Martland, who was the chief medical examiner of Essex County in Newark, New Jersey, in a Journal of the American Medical Association article, in which he noted the tremors, slowed movement, confusion and speech problems typical of the condition.
 The term "punch-drunk" was replaced with "dementia pugilistica" in 1937 by J.A.
 Millsbaugh, as he felt the term was condescending to former boxers.
-The initial diagnosis of dementia pugilistica was derived from the Latin word for boxer pugil (akin to pugnus 'fist', pugnāre 'to fight').
+The initial diagnosis of dementia pugilistica was derived from the Latin word for boxer, pugil (akin to pugnus 'fist', pugnāre 'to fight').

 Other terms for the condition have included chronic boxer's encephalopathy, traumatic boxer's encephalopathy, boxer's dementia, pugilistic dementia, chronic traumatic brain injury associated with boxing (CTBI-B), and punch-drunk syndrome.

-The seminal work on the disease came from British neurologist Macdonald Critchley, who in 1949 wrote a paper titled "Punch-drunk syndromes: the chronic traumatic encephalopathy of boxers".
+Neurologist Macdonald Critchley wrote a 1949 paper titled "Punch-drunk syndromes: the chronic traumatic encephalopathy of boxers".
 CTE was first recognized as affecting individuals who took considerable blows to the head, but was believed to be confined to boxers and not other athletes.
 As evidence pertaining to the clinical and neuropathological consequences of repeated mild head trauma grew, it became clear that this pattern of neurodegeneration was not restricted to boxers, and the term chronic traumatic encephalopathy became most widely used.

-In 2002, American football player Mike Webster died following unusual and unexplained behavior.
-In 2005 Nigerian-American neuropathologist Bennet Omalu, along with colleagues in the Department of Pathology at the University of Pittsburgh, published their findings in a paper titled "Chronic Traumatic Encephalopathy in a National Football League Player", followed by a paper on a second case in 2006 describing similar pathology.

-In June 2007 professional wrestler Chris Benoit murdered his wife and son before committing suicide days after appearing on television.
-His autopsy revealed he was in very advanced stages of CTE with his brain being said to resemble that of an 87-year-old with advanced Alzheimer's.

-In 2008, the Sports Legacy Institute joined with the Boston University School of Medicine (BUSM) to form the Center for the Study of Traumatic Encephalopathy (now the BU CTE Center).
-Brain Injury Research Institute (BIRI) also studies the impact of concussions.

-In 2014, Patrick Grange of Albuquerque was the first US soccer player with CTE at autopsy.
-He was well known for his heading and had died in 2012.

-In 2014, Patrick Risha was the first Dartmouth graduate diagnosed with CTE.
-His family started the website StopCTE.org and they spread awareness in his honor on CTE Awareness Day every January 30.

-On April 7, 2021, former National Football League player Phillip Adams was found to have shot and killed six people, before killing himself a day later.
-A subsequent autopsy revealed at that the time of the shooting, Adams had an "unusually severe" case of chronic traumatic encephalopathy.